Menu Close

 These exercises help keep perception sharp and strengthen the core, leg, and arm muscles.

-2. Single Leg Balancing
+2. Single-Leg Balancing

 One of the best ways to improve balance is to test and practice it.
 Single-leg balancing is one of the best balance exercises for seniors.
 You should use a chair or railing if you are beginning to practice this exercise.
 Perform the exercise by standing up straight, extending your arms out to the side, and slowly lifting one leg off the floor at a time.
 You can keep your knee bent or extend your leg out straight.
 Hold the position for 30 seconds or more.